arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > effectively keeping the planet safe.

 The Coruscant Assignment: Travel to Coruscant
+- report to General Garza
+- Garza denying Havoc Squad defected
+- hundreds of other Special Forces soldiers also defected
+- cut supply lines to defected Havoc
+- Tavus is buying supplies from criminal gangs on Coruscant

 Destroying The War Droids: General Garza has ordered you to destroy a shipment of war droids that the Havoc Squad traitors purchased from the Migrant